23 Must-Read Books for Downton Abbey Fans

 Book Summary

-Before Julian Fellowes created Downton Abbey, his debut novel Snobs also looked at class differences.
+Before Julian Fellowes created Downton Abbey, his debut novel, Snobs, also looked at class differences.

 Be aware that this novel has the lowest Goodreads ratings of anything else we included, and normally wouldn’t have made the cut-off for one on our lists.
 But, we felt it was important to mention that the Downton creator had written another novel exploring the British aristocracy.